1 job per family, implementation of CAA, focus on social schemes in BJP manifesto for Bengal polls | Politics

 The BJP on Sunday unveiled its manifesto for the West Bengal elections, promising to build a ''Sonar Bangla'' by providing employment, strengthening social security schemes and vowing to clear the implementation of the Citizenship Amendment Act in the first cabinet meeting of the new government.

-Unveiling the ''Sonar Bangla Sankalpa Patra'' at EZCC in Salt Lake, Union Home Minister Amit Shah said that BJP will ensure the implementation of the Ayushman Bharat healthcare scheme and the PM-Kisan programme in the state, besides giving at least one job per family.
+Releasing the ''Sonar Bangla Sonkolpo Potro'' at EZCC in Salt Lake, Union Home Minister Amit Shah said that BJP will ensure the implementation of the Ayushman Bharat healthcare scheme and the PM-Kisan programme in the state, besides giving at least one job per family.

 Assuring to provide arrears of Rs 18,000 to 75 lakh farmers of the state under PM-Kisan, the BJP promised Rs 10,000 per year for them, if voted to power, with Rs 6,000 being contributed by the Centre and the rest by the state.